 Long-term use of buprenorphine patch during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

 Buprenorphine patch is used for:

-Managing moderate to severe chronic pain in patients who need continuous, around-the-clock narcotic (opioid) pain relief for an extended period of time.
-Buprenorphine patch is not for use right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+Managing severe chronic pain.
+Buprenorphine patch is only for use when continuous, around-the-clock narcotic treatment is needed for a long time.
+It is also only for use when other pain treatments do not treat your pain well enough or you cannot take them.
+It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.